Banana Bread

 Instructions

-Begin by sifting all the dry ingredients into a bowl.
-The purpose of sifting the ingredients is to aerate the flour and remove the lumps.
-This will result in a lighter bread texture.
-Start with the all-purpose flour, next add the baking powder and baking soda, both of these agents provide a leavening effect for the bread and will help it to rise properly.
-The ground cardamom and nutmeg add a spicy note to the bread.
-Use a fine-mesh sieve to sift the ingredients.
+Sift all the dry ingredients into a bowl to aerate the flour and eliminate lumps for a lighter bread texture.
+Start with all-purpose flour, then add baking powder and baking soda for leavening.
+Ground cardamom and nutmeg contribute a spicy note.
+Use a fine-mesh sieve for sifting.

 Expert tips